 The full course fee for the five-week Introduction to UK Natural History course is normally £125 (inclusive of VAT).

-We are pleased to offer subsidised places of £62.50 to participants who are either members of A Focus on Nature, or people who are active volunteers with a relevant UK nature conservation charity, for example with a Wildlife Trust, natural history society or museum.
+We are pleased to offer subsidised places of £62.50 to participants who are active volunteers with a relevant UK nature conservation charity, for example with a Wildlife Trust, natural history society or museum.